UKSPF The Progress Partnership

 Holistic support for economically inactive Liverpool City Region residents

 This Progress Partnership is funded through the UK Shared Prosperity Fund.
-Starting in April 2024, originally funded for just one year, it has now been extended until 31st March 2026 and involved 13 community-based Delivery Partners operating across the city region.
+Starting in April 2024, originally funded for just one year, it has been extended until 31st March 2026 and involves 13 community-based Delivery Partners operating across the city region.

-We welcome referrals until December 2025 – see below for individual Delivery Partner contact details.
+We welcome referrals until early January 2026 – see below for individual Delivery Partner contact details.

 Multi-agency collaboration, understanding of the target group, localised delivery and robust linkages to other support services, training providers and employers have been essential in providing appropriate packages of support that meet the complex and diverse need of the target group.